dandoore/mgtman/README.md

 **Resources for building**

-Contained in /resources/ to allow for comiling in Z88DK, creating MGT file and executing in [SimCoupé](https://github.com/simonowen/simcoupe)
+Files contained in /resources/ are to allow for compiling in Z88DK, creating an MGT file and executing in [SimCoupé](https://github.com/simonowen/simcoupe)
 * Windows batch file for compiling and executing in SimCoupé
 * Copy of SAMDOS2 binary for inclusion into MGT images
 * helloworld.c for Sam Coupé for testing